seanreed1111/sql-recipes/recipes.md

 Using FULL OUTER JOIN is a good way to view, at a glance, mismatches BETWEEN two tables.
 In the preceding output, you can see an employee without a department as well as several departments that have no employee.

 How It Works
-Trying to accomplish a full outer join before Oracle9i was a bit inelegant: you had to perform a UNION of two outer joins (a left and a right outer join) using the proprietary Oracle syntax as follows:
+Trying to accomplish a full outer join before SQL9i was a bit inelegant: you had to perform a UNION of two outer joins (a left and a right outer join) using the proprietary SQL syntax as follows:

 SELECT employee_id, last_name, first_name, e.department_id, department_name FROM employee e, departments d
 WHERE e.department_id = d.department_id (+) union